 Although Marcus is known to teach throughout the local community and choreograph routines for many organizations, his strongest concentration is on his students who take lessons on a weekly basis.
 In addition to teaching and choreographing dance, Marcus is a freelance writer and photographer for @Urban Magazine in his spare time.

-From Marcus’ viewpoint, MDC is separated from other dance studios by their strength Dance Partnerswhich lies in teaching social dancing, as opposed to competition dancing, which means they are pretty laid back.
+From Marcus’ viewpoint, MDC is separated from other dance studios by their strength which lies in teaching social dancing, as opposed to competition dancing, which means they are pretty laid back.
 They are concerned with meeting their students where they are and helping to take them to where they want to go.
 Their main goal is to be patient with people and simply have fun while still teaching good technique and musicality.
 Plus, their studio, located in an old building with high ceilings and brick walls, is funky and unique, an environment that fosters creativity and expression.

 Marcus’ proudest moment occurred recently when he performed a lindy hop routine with his dance partner’s eight-year-old daughter.
 It has been a joy to watch his dance partner grow, push to learn, and have things finally “click.”
 His partner started bringing her daughter to class, and, perhaps because she doesn’t have all of the hang ups that adults have about looking good or “I can’t do this,” she picked up on things really quickly.
 Marcus and his partner’s daughter dressed up like Munchkins for their performance, and his young dance partner had the biggest smile on her face the entire time.
 It was pure joy, which is one of the gifts of dance and being “in the moment.”